 Now, I’m not advocating that there be NO physical description of characters; that’s just impossible.
 But I am advocating strong discretion when describing characters.
 If you include a physical description, it has to do more than just tell the reader how the character looks.
 It should tell who the character is, how she acts, reacts, feels, etc. In fact, this should be reversed – by telling how she acts, reacts, and feels, the reader should get a physical image.

 I recently came across a great example of disguised physical description in George Saunders’s Tenth of December (the title story to the collection).
 As the main character Robin walks through snow, he’s off in his own fantasy, dreaming about interacting with Suzanne, the girl Robin likes.
 In the fantasy internal dialogue, Robin thinks, “Yes, Suzanne said.
 We also have a pool.
 You should come over this summer.
 It’s cool if you swim with your shirt on.”

-From one line “It’s cool if you swim with your shirt on” the reader learns that Robin is overweight, that he’s uncomfortable with his body, self conscious, and that he does small things that set him negatively apart from other kids his age.
-Not only does this give us a physical clue, but it also shows us how Robin feels about his own body and even tugs at the readers’ sympathy (because who wasn’t self conscious about some part of their body in middle and high school?).
+From one line “It’s cool if you swim with your shirt on” the reader learns that Robin is overweight, that he’s uncomfortable with his body and self conscious.
+Not only does this give us readers a physical clue, but it also shows us how Robin feels about his own body and even tugs at the readers’ sympathy (because who wasn’t self conscious about some part of their body in middle and high school?).
 But what makes this physical description so amazingly great is that it doesn’t actually describe anything physical.
 Saunders's brilliance comes from a non-present character’s use of a T-shirt to show the main character’s physical makeup.

 When it comes to writing characters, feel free to judge the book by its cover.
 But just don’t write a book cover.